-- Keep people and combustible materials away from the exhaust pipe while the engine is running.
+- rials away from the exhaust pipe while the engine is running.
 The exhaust gas is very hot. - Do not drive, idle or park your vehicle over anything that might burn easily such as grass, leaves, paper or rags.

 A large amount of unburned gases flowing into the three-way catalytic converter may cause it to overheat and create a fire hazard.
 To prevent this and other damage, observe the following precautions: